 They marvel at the majestic beauty of our towering redwoods.

-And it’s certain the serpentine coastal roads offers great thrills.
+And it’s certainly the serpentine coastal roads that offer riders great thrills.

-Without doubt, the draw to many pelotons is the feeling of riding on the edge of a continent as they balance between the the redwood lined coastal mountains and coastline.
+Without doubt, the draw to many pelotons is the feeling of riding on the edge of a continent as they balance between the redwood-lined coastal mountains and coastline.

 While driving up to Sea Ranch it’s a sure bet that you will be sharing the road with Sonoma Coast cyclists.
 This is a very popular route for amateur and professional bicyclists alike for good reason: